Book: PlayStation Anthology (Classic or Collector Editions)

-Disclosure: Dragon Blaze was kindly provided by Zerodiv for this review.
+Disclosure: The ‘PlayStation Anthology’ book was kindly provided by Geeks-Line for this article.

 Whoa, Zerodiv are absolutely on fire!
 Their latest Psikyo shoot’em up conversion,